 A message from the BCIT counselling team

-For some of you the changes associated with the COVID-19 pandemic may bring out the best in you and those around you.
-For others it might stretch you beyond your capacity to cope.
+The changes associated with the COVID-19 pandemic may bring out the best in you and those around you, or it might stretch you beyond your capacity to cope.
 Wherever you find yourself along this spectrum, please know that we are here for you.
 BCIT Counselling and Student Development is committed to being available to students, and will continue to offer appointments by phone or video until further notice.
 Don’t hesitate to reach out to us – we’re here to support you!

 Call us for more information or to book an appointment.